Liaodi Pagoda

 The Liaodi Pagoda (料敌塔 (Liàodí Tǎ)) of Kaiyuan Monastery, Dingzhou, Hebei Province, China is the tallest existing pre-modern Chinese pagoda and tallest brick pagoda in the world, built in the 11th century during the Song dynasty (960–1279).
 The pagoda stands at a height of 84 m, resting on a large platform with an octagonal base.
 Upon completion in 1055, the Liaodi Pagoda surpassed the height of China's previously tallest pagoda still standing, the central pagoda of the Three Pagodas, which stands at 69.13 m (230 ft).
 The tallest pagoda in pre-modern Chinese history was a 100 m-tall wooden pagoda tower in Chang'an built in 611 by Emperor Yang of Sui, yet this structure no longer stands.
-It is considered one of the Four Treasures of Hebei.
+The Liaodi Pagoda is considered one of the Four Treasures of Hebei.

 History

 Construction on this stone and brick pagoda began in the year 1001 AD during the reign of Emperor Zhenzong of Song, and was completed in 1055 AD during the reign of Emperor Renzong of Song.
 Emperor Zhenzong intended to have Buddhist scriptures gathered by the Chinese monk Huineng from India stored at the pagoda's site.
 Due to its location at a strategic military location, the height of the pagoda made it useful as a watchtower, which could be used to spot enemy movements coming from the northern Liao dynasty headed by the Song's Khitan rivals.
 Initially, the pagoda was called the Kaiyuan Pagoda, but as a result of its military use it became known as the 'Liaodi' pagoda, literally meaning 'foreseeing the enemy's intentions.'

 A closeup of a door at the Liaodi Pagoda of Kaiyuan Temple in Dingzhou, China.

 Another pagoda of similar height and design is the Chongwen Pagoda of Shaanxi Province.
 Completed in 1605 during the Ming dynasty, the Chongwen Pagoda stands at a height of 79 m (259 ft), making it the second tallest pagoda built in pre-modern China.